-

 Genre Guide

-Picture Books.
-Children’s books provide a story through pictures.
-There may or may not be text with the book.
-The content of the book can be fully explained or illustrated with pictures.
-Picture books might not tell stories – they might illustrate letters of the alphabet or numbers.
+Picture Books Children’s books provide a story through pictures.
+The book may include text, or it may not.
+Pictures can fully explain or illustrate the content of the book.
+Picture books might not tell stories—they might illustrate letters of the alphabet or numbers.
 There are also fun books for young, non-reading children to play with.
 Again, children can tell the story based on the illustrations, pretending to “read” the book.

 defining different genres